-Raising the mast with payload requires nearly 100% of the PRO-Verter's capability, and since the PRO-Verter is the only AC source capable of raising the L0 Lite Lite mast with its payload, it should be used exclusively when performing this step.
+Raising the mast with payload requires 100% of the PRO-Verter's capability, and since the PRO-Verter is the only AC source capable of raising the L0 mast with its payload, it should be used exclusively when performing this step.
 The generator should not be used.

-Once the mast and payload are deployed fully, the remaining L0 Lite Lite systems and payloads can be activated, and the system can be returned to normal hybrid mode with the generator engaged as necessary to support normal System operations.
+Once the mast and payload are fully deployed, the remaining L0 systems and payloads can be activated, and the system can be returned to normal hybrid mode with the generator engaged as necessary to support normal L0 operations.

-Hybrid Power Function Overview
+L0 Hybrid Power Function Overview

-The Solar Stik Hybrid System is designed to provide quality sine-wave AC and DC power to the L0 Lite Lite platform, using a 7.8 kWh battery bank, a Yanmar diesel-fuel generator, and a photovoltaic (PV) array to meet the daily power requirements.
+The Solar Stik Hybrid System is designed to provide constant, quality sine-wave AC power to the L0 platform, using a 12 kWh battery bank, a Yanmar diesel-fuel generator, and a photovoltaic (PV) array to meet the daily power requirements of the L0.
 Both power generation sources (Yanmar and PV) must produce enough power on a daily basis to be used by the loads, although they will both provide power under different conditions:

-- The Yanmar generator only operates when the PRO-Verter commands it to, based on PRO-Verter programming. - The PV array only generates power when exposed to sunlight.
+- The Yanmar generator only operates when the PRO-Verter commands it to, based on programming. - The PV array only generates power when exposed to sunlight.

-The PRO-Verter is programmed at the factory for use in the L0 Lite Lite application.
+The PRO-Verter is programmed at the factory for use in the L0 application.
 It is possible to alter the programmed settings for special conditions or changes in system conditions or application.
 Contact Solar Stik Technical Support for assistance.